kiwiproject/dropwizard-consul/README.md

-- The application is registered as a service with Consul (with the [service port](https://developer.hashicorp.com/consul/docs/services/configuration/services-configuration-reference#port) set to the applicationConnectors port in the configuration file.
+- The application is registered as a service with Consul (with the [service port](https://developer.hashicorp.com/consul/docs/services/configuration/services-configuration-reference#port) set to the applicationConnectors port in the configuration file).
-- The application will lookup any variables in the configuration file from Consul upon startup (it defaults to connecting to a Consul agent running on `localhost:8500` for this functionality)
+- The application will look up any variables in the configuration file from Consul upon startup (it defaults to connecting to a Consul agent running on `localhost:8500` for this functionality)
 - The application exposes an additional HTTP endpoint for querying Consul for available healthy services: